saltstack/salt/doc/topics/tutorials/halite.rst

 Halite settings in the /etc/salt/master file.
 Halite supports CherryPy, Paste and Gevent out of the box.

-To configure cherrypy add the following to the bottom of your /etc/salt/master file:
+To configure cherrypy, add the following to the bottom of your /etc/salt/master file:

 .. code-block: yaml